northeastern-rc/rc-public-documentation/docs/source/first_steps/usingbash.md

 Below are a few examples of `awk` processing and manipulating text data, but there are many more options and features available.
 Consult the [awk(1) manual page] for more information on effectively using the tool.

-We will use a sample file `_resources/awk-example.sh` to work through this section.
+We will use the sample file `_resources/awk-example.sh` to work through this section.

 {download}`Download <../_resources/awk-example.sh>`, or create and name a file as shown in the following block.
-Also, be sure to store in the working directory.
+Also, be sure to store it in the working directory.

 :::{code-block} shell
 :emphasize-lines: 2-6